tassiaaccioly/nlw3/README.md

-##Workshop - RocketSeat Next Level Week #3
+##Workshop - RocketSeat Next Level Week #3 - Discovery Path

-Create a site for registering and searching for fostering houses;
+Creation of a responsive website.

+This website was created with a mobile first approach and is a mochup website for regiter and search of fostering houses in a determined area;

+The site has interactive maps, registering forms and a visitation apointment page;